Rida-N/Rida-N.github.io/about.md

 ### More Information

-I'm now working as a software engineer in Tokyo, Japan.
+<p style="margin: 10px 30px 30px 20px;">I'm now working as a software engineer in Tokyo, Japan.
 Mainly engaged in Java and C#.
 I'm also very interested in front-end.  <br>
-If you also like painting, photography, jogging, guitar, drums, reading or singing, feel free to say Hello to me :)
+If you also like painting, photography, jogging, guitar, drums, reading or singing, feel free to say Hello to me :)</p>
-<br><br>

 ### My Skills
 <li class="tableli">The programming languages I've been working with.</li>